LPF-Defense: 3D Adversarial Defense based on Frequency Analysis: Proposed Method

-After obtaining the point cloud projection onto the sphere, spherical harmonics are used to calculate the frequency domain coefficients.
-Each coefficient $c_l^m$ is then multiplied by a corresponding weight $w_l$, which has the effect of low-pass filtering.
-Weights $w_l$ ($0 \le l \le \infty$) come from a Gaussian distribution $\mathcal{N}(0, \sigma)$ such that $w_0 = 1$.
-The higher order coefficients, i.e., $c_l^m$'s with higher $l$'s, are multiplied by a smaller weight, resulting in low-pass filtering and thus diminishing noise and outliers.
-Our studies show that Gaussian filter performs better than box filters, (which are often used to cut-off frequencies).
-More details are given in Section \ref{Experiment_Cut-off frequency}
+\textbf{Low Pass Filtering in Frequency Domain} After obtaining the point cloud projection onto the sphere, spherical harmonics are used to calculate the frequency domain coefficients.
+Each coefficient $c_l^m$ is then multiplied by a corresponding weight $w_l$, to calculate the updated coefficient $\hat{c}_l^m$ as

+which has the effect of low pass filtering.
+Weights $w_l$ ($0 \le l \le \infty$) come from a Gaussian distribution $\mathcal{N}(0, \sigma)$, such that $w_{l=0} = 1$.
+The higher order coefficients ($c_l^m$'s with higher $l$) are multiplied by a smaller weight, resulting in low pass filtering.
+This results in diminishing noise and outliers.
+A low pass version of $f(\theta, \phi)$ is defined by